Early Needs Recovery Program

 As part of the program, each organisation will deliver a range of targeted activities for their industries including workshops, conferences, and develop educational and capacity building resources.
 These activities will be used to provide advice and information to farmers on how to recover after flood and how to prepare for future flood events.
 In some instances, organisations will employ additional recovery support staff to help producers in their recovery journey.

-Local Land Services is working closely with the following 12 industry organisations who secured a share of $1.7 million in grant funding:
+Local Land Services is working closely with the following 12 industry bodies that have received grants representing 9 industries:

 A further $1.1 million has been allocated to dairy, beef, sugar cane and aquaculture industries for flood recovery support activities to be delivered by NSW Department of Primary Industries and Local Land Services.